CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 ### Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information

-In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your <inject key="SQLVM Name" enableCopy="false"/> VM from DMS.
+In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your legacysql2008 VM from DMS.

 1. In the Azure portal `https://portal.azure.com`, select the Azure Cloud Shell icon from the top menu.